Mini-class

 Theorem 2 (Three-Policy TRPO) Let

-\[\epsilon_\mu := \max_{s,a} |A_\mu(s,a)|,\quad C := \frac{2\epsilon_\mu\gamma}{(1-\gamma)^2},\]
+$$ \epsilon_\mu := \max_{s,a} |A_\mu(s,a)|,\quad C := \frac{2\epsilon_\mu\gamma}{(1-\gamma)^2}, $$

 and

-\[\alpha_0 := \max_s D_{\mathrm{TV}}\big(\pi_{\theta_{\text{old}}}(\cdot\mid s), \pi_\theta(\cdot\mid s)\big), \quad \alpha_1 := \max_s D_{\mathrm{TV}}\big(\mu(\cdot\mid s), \pi_{\theta_{\text{old}}}(\cdot\mid s)\big).\]
+$$ \alpha_0 := \max_s D_{\mathrm{TV}}\big(\pi_{\theta_{\text{old}}}(\cdot\mid s), \pi_\theta(\cdot\mid s)\big), \quad \alpha_1 := \max_s D_{\mathrm{TV}}\big(\mu(\cdot\mid s), \pi_{\theta_{\text{old}}}(\cdot\mid s)\big). $$

 Then for any target policy $\pi_\theta$,

-\[\boxed{ \mathcal{J}(\pi_\theta) \;\ge\; L_\mu(\pi_\theta) \;-\; C\,(\alpha_0 + \alpha_1) }\]
+$$ \boxed{ \mathcal{J}(\pi_\theta) \;\ge\; L_\mu(\pi_\theta) \;-\; C\,(\alpha_0 + \alpha_1) } $$

 where

-\[L_\mu(\pi_\theta) := \mathcal{J}(\mu) + \frac{1}{1-\gamma} \mathbb{E}_{s\sim d_\mu,a\sim\pi_\theta}[A_\mu(s,a)].\]
+$$ L_\mu(\pi_\theta) := \mathcal{J}(\mu) + \frac{1}{1-\gamma} \mathbb{E}_{s\sim d_\mu,a\sim\pi_\theta}[A_\mu(s,a)]. $$

 We can now revisit various practical methods through the lens of Theorem 2:

-• Most PPO / GRPO / GSPO-style work focuses on controlling Constraint 1: $\alpha_0$.
+• Most PPO / GRPO-style work focuses on the reference-vs.-target side, i.e. $\alpha_0$.

 In practice, this usually involves both system-level mechanisms and algorithmic mechanisms (importance sampling).